 Studies show that sclerotherapy treatments have a 60% to 80% chance of eliminating damaged veins.Sclerotherapy is not a permanent solution for spider veins, and there is always a possibility of new veins appearing.

-Contact Bayview Plastic Surgery to schedule a consultation with board-certified plastic surgeon Dr. Donna Rich.
+Contact Bayview Plastic Surgery to schedule a consultation for your sclerotherapy with board-certified plastic surgeon Dr. Donna Rich.
+Dr. Rich can let you know if you are a good candidate for the treatment and can provide you with excellent results from your sclerotherapy in Houston.